OPEnSLab-OSU/Max-Loom2/README.md

   * If using Max 6:
     * [user] / Applications / Max6 / Cycling74

+*Note: most of these the Max Loom files are developed in Max 8, functionality outside of this version may vary*

 ### Developer notes:
 * These files should be in the same folder
 * Some functionality (e.g. UDP communication) will only work on Max 8